Sacchan-VRC/SaccFlightAndVehicles/README.txt

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Small Update 1.37
 •Gun Lead Indicator smoother
-•Missiles reverted to 1.35 because they were much more consistant •Animator events for firing weapons
+•Missiles reverted to 1.35 because they were much more consistent •Animator events for firing weapons
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Small Update 1.36